Guseyn/guseyn.com/web-app/md/posts/templates-instead-of-reactivity.md

 ## Conclusion

 You can give me many arguments on why such approach sucks.
-Like for example, you can say that manipulating **DOM** directly is slow, only to then turn around use a library which calculates diff between **DOM** and **Virtual DOM** and does those direct manipulations anyway.
+Like for example, you can say that manipulating **DOM** directly is slow, only to then turn around and use a library which calculates diff between **DOM** and **Virtual DOM** and does those direct manipulations anyway.
 I apologize, but I find it difficult to take such arguments seriously anymore.

 At the very least, I hope you understand the importance of trying to achieve good results with basic technologies like **HTML** and **JS** before diving into modern frameworks.